lirantal/learning-http-security-headers-book/manuscript/Chapter-04-Whats next.md

 The above CSP will disallow any URLs of embeddable content in `iframe`, `object`, and other HTML elements which are part of the `frame-ancestors` policy.

 Do note however, that older browsers may not respect Content-Security-Policy and its directives and as such, you may actually cause a degraded security status.
 To avoid such a problem, consult your supported browser matrix requirements, employ both old and new headers to ensure all bases are covered, until possible to deprecate older security controls that are no longer valid.

 ### X-XSS-Protection

-Similar to the case with the X Frame Options HTTP header, the `X-XSS-Protection` header is considered deprecated completely and should mandate that you establish and roll out a Content Security Policy HTTP header instead.
+Similar to the case with the `X-Frame-Options` HTTP header, the `X-XSS-Protection` header is considered deprecated completely and should mandate that you establish and roll out a Content Security Policy HTTP header instead.

 It's still useful to keep as a header if you are targeting older browsers, but otherwise, note that Chrome and Edge removed their XSS auditor, and Firefox isn't planning on implementing support for X-XSS-Protection.